Ranjit2111/Crypto-Volatility-Vercel/README.md

 # Crypto Volatility Dashboard

+**Note: This repository contains only the frontend codebase used for deployment on Vercel.
+The backend ML engineering project is available at [https://github.com/Ranjit2111/Crypto-Volatility-ML-Engineering](https://github.com/Ranjit2111/Crypto-Volatility-ML-Engineering).**

 A modern, responsive frontend dashboard for the Crypto Volatility Tracker API built with Next.js and shadcn UI.

 ## Features